payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 For performance considerations, you can explicitly disable the servlet container initializer by configuring the container-initializer-enabled element to `false`.
 This can help deploy web applications that cause conflicts with a custom bootstrapping process or depend on external libraries to complete it.

+The default value for this configuration element is `true`.

 ## default-role-mapping (_property_)